loning/universe/README.md

 - Spiritual dimensions can be understood as classicalization characteristics of higher-dimensional observers, with reincarnation and spiritual practice being different manifestations of the classicalization process
 - Reproduction is the result of parental quantum entanglement classicalization, and parent-child relationships involve quantum information transfer beyond DNA
 - Quantum entanglement efficiency in social behaviors shows significant differences, with high-efficiency entanglement (e.g., reproduction, long-term intimate relationships) producing large amounts of classical knowledge and minimal entropy
+- Black holes are extremely efficient information classicalization nodes in the universe, with the event horizon representing the boundary between the quantum and classical worlds

 ### Latest Updates